ngrisouard/254-lectures-2023S/README.md

 ## Using this repository with the University of Toronto's JupyterHub

-Advanced users will not need my instructions, nor our University's JupyterHub, to use these lectures notes.
-For all others, here is a solution that should work.
-Please contact me if not, or click on the "Issues" tab above.
+Note that most of these instructions would work more or less the same way locally on Linux and MacOS (I have no idea about Windows) and advanced users will not need my instructions, nor our University's JupyterHub, to use these lectures notes.
+For all others, here is a solution that should work without needing to configure your computer, as long as you have internet access.
+Please contact me if these instructions don't work, or click on the "Issues" tab above.

 ### If first cloning into the JupyterHub: